IT par panel recommends setting up of Media Council with statutory powers to check 'irregularities' in print, electronic and digital platform | Law-Order

 Noting that media was gradually losing its ''credibility and integrity'', the Parliamentary Standing Committee on Communications and Information Technology on Wednesday recommended setting up of a 'Media Council' with statutory powers to check ''irregularities'' in print, electronic and digital platforms.

-Headed by senior Congress leader Shashi Tharoor, the Committee also expressed concern over the ''disturbing trend'' of fake news and asked the Ministry of Information and Broadcasting (MIB) to pursue the Ministry of Law and Justice for early implementation of the recommendation of the Law Commission to make paid news as an electoral offence, so that it has a deterrent effect on the incidents of paid news.
+Headed by senior Congress leader Shashi Tharoor, the Committee also expressed concern over the ''disturbing trend'' of fake news and asked the Ministry of Information and Broadcasting (MIB) to pursue the Ministry of Law and Justice for early implementation of the Law Commission recommendation to make paid news as an electoral offence, so that it has a deterrent effect on such incidents.

 In its report on 'Ethical Standards In Media Coverage', submitted in Parliament on Wednesday, the Committee also suggested the creation of a Media Commission comprising experts for wider consultations amongst the interested groups/ stakeholders to evolve a consensus on setting up of the Media Council.

-The Committee called for the Media Commission to look into all the complex issues concerning the media and submit its report to the Committee within six months of its inception.
+The Media Commission should look into all the complex issues concerning the media and submit its report to the Committee within six months of its inception, it said.

+The Committee also sought that the term ''anti-national attitude'' in Rule 6(1)(e) of the Cable Network Rules, 2014 must be properly defined as it may be the cause of unnecessary harassment of the private channels.

 ''The Committee has noted that 'Media' which was once the most trusted weapon in the hands of the citizenry in our democracy and acted as trustees of the public interest is gradually losing its credibility and integrity where values and morality are being compromised,'' it said.

-It said existing regulatory bodies like the Press Council of India and the News Broadcasting Standards Authority are not as effective, that their ''efficacy is limited''.
+Existing regulatory bodies like the Press Council of India (PCI) and the News Broadcasting Standards Authority (NBSA) are not as effective as their ''efficacy is limited'', the panel noted.

-PCI, a statutory body governing the print media, may entertain complaints and is empowered to warn, admonish or censure newspapers, news agencies, the editor or the journalist concerned, however, it does not have the power to enforce compliance as advisories issued by PCI are not enforceable in a Court of Law, the Committee said.
+PCI, a statutory body governing the print media, may entertain complaints and is empowered to warn, admonish or censure newspapers, news agencies, the editor or the journalist concerned, however, it does not have the power to enforce compliance as advisories issued by it are not enforceable in a Court of Law, it said.

+The panel recommended restructuring of PCI to cover all types of media.

 It also noted that NBSA governing news broadcasting has the power to fine, but its jurisdiction extends to only those organisations that choose to be members of the News Broadcasters' Association and added that its ''efficacy is limited'' and depends on voluntary compliance with its orders.

+''This would enable it to have a holistic view of the media scenario and take appropriate steps to check irregularities, ensure freedom of speech and professionalism, and maintain the highest ethical standards and credibility, which are so critical for the fourth pillar of democracy,'' it recommended.

-Meanwhile, pending a decision on this, the Committee has asked the MB to look into the possibility of expanding the regulatory framework to monitor e-newspapers.
+Meanwhile, pending a decision on this, the Committee has asked the MIB to look into the possibility of expanding the regulatory framework to monitor e-newspapers.

 On fake news, the committee said it has become a ''disturbing trend in India, where the contributors of content are not only owners of websites, but also individual subscribers, on whom exercising control is posing a very big challenge.''
 While appreciating the establishment of Fact Check Units in 17 Regional Offices of PIB, the Committee asked the MIB to open more such FCUs to remain vigilant for viral videos/news which could create public disorder.